A coastal state is a state that is not landlocked.

 There are eight lake states.
-The lake states are also known as the Great Lake states, because they all have a coastline along the five Great Lakes.
-New York is both an Atlantic Coast state and Great Lake coast state.
+The lake states are also known as the Great Lake states because they all have a coastline along the five Great Lakes.
+New York is both an Atlantic Coast state and a Great Lake coast state.

 The Great Lake Coast states are: